paultag/caseflow/README.FRONTEND.md

 - Assistive technology tools try to read the characters
 - Inline SVG eliminates the overhead of an HTTP request and will load as long as the page does.

+<span id="svg-making"></span>
 ### Creating SVG icons and images

 Super obvious: create icons using graphics software such as Sketch or Illustrator.
-Less obvious: most of **our icons use [FontAwesome](http://fontawesome.io/)**.
+Less obvious: most of **our icons use [FontAwesome](http://fontawesome.io/)**, but with the text converted to a shape.

 - Download and install FontAwesome as a Desktop font.
 (Yes, you'll need administrative access in order to install the font.)
 - Copy the icon you want from the [FontAwesome cheatsheet](fontawesome.io/cheatsheet/) and paste it into the image document.